backdrop-contrib/cdn/README.txt

 FAQ
 ---
-Q: Is the CDN module compatible with Drupal's page caching?
+Q: Is the CDN module compatible with Backdrop's page caching?
 A: Yes.

-Q: Is the CDN module compatible with Drupal's "private files" functionality?
+Q: Is the CDN module compatible with Backdrop's "private files" functionality?
 A: Yes.
 The CDN module won't break private files, they will continue to work the same way.
 However, it cannot serve private files from a CDN.
 Not every CDN supports protected/secured/authenticated file access, and those that do each have their own way of doing this (there is no standard).
-So private files will continue to be served by Drupal, which may or may not be acceptable for your use case.
+So private files will continue to be served by Backdrop, which may or may not be acceptable for your use case.

 Q: Why are JavaScript files not being served from the CDN?